Medical Marijuana Card

 How to Join the Database

-- Bring your authorization form given to your by your provider, to any medically endorsed marijuana store, and ask to see the medical marijuana consultant on staff who is authorized to enter patients into the database.
+- Bring your authorization form given to you by your practioner to any medically endorsed marijuana store, and ask to see the medical marijuana consultant on staff who is authorized to enter patients into the database.

-- Show the consultant your authorization form so that he or she may enter your information into the database, take your picture, and create a new medical marijuana recognition card.
-(Take your authorization form home with you, and keep it in a safe place.)
+- Show the consultant your authorization form so that he or she may enter your information into the database, take your picture, and create a medical marijuana recognition card.
+(Take your authorization form home with you, and keep it in a safe place.
+Your new card will give you the patient discount at stores.)

 - A $1 fee is required from cardholders when the card is created.
 The medically endorsed marijuana store collects the fee and pays it to the Department of Health.